-- The Genesys Migration Guide, also on the Genesys Documentation Library DVD, which contains a documented migration strategy from Genesys product releases 5.x and later to all Genesys 7.x releases.
-Contact Genesys Technical Support for additional information. - The Genesys 7 Events and Models Reference Manual, which contains an extensive collection of events and call models describing core interaction processing in Genesys environments. - The Voice Platform SDK 8 .NET (or Java) API Reference, which contains technical details of T-Library functions. - The Genesys Technical Publications Glossary, which ships on the Genesys Documentation Library DVD and which provides a comprehensive list of the Genesys and CTI terminology and acronyms used in this document. - Genesys 8 Hardware Sizing Guide, which provides information about Genesys hardware sizing guidelines for the Genesys 8.x releases. - Genesys 7 Interoperability Guide, which provides information on the compatibility of Genesys products with various Configuration Layer Environments; Interoperability of Reporting Templates and Solutions; and Gplus Adapters Interoperability. - Genesys Licensing Guide, which introduces you to the concepts, terminology, and procedures relevant to the Genesys licensing system. - Genesys Database Sizing Estimator 7.6 Worksheets, which provides a range of expected database sizes for various Genesys products.
+- Genesys Hardware Sizing Guide, which provides information about Genesys hardware sizing guidelines for the Genesys 7.x and 8.x releases. - Genesys Interoperability Guide, which provides information on the compatibility of Genesys products with various Configuration Layer Environments; Interoperability of Reporting Templates and Solutions; and Gplus Adapters Interoperability. - Genesys Licensing Guide, which introduces you to the concepts, terminology, and procedures relevant to the Genesys licensing system. - Genesys Database Sizing Estimator 8.0 Worksheets, which provides a range of expected database sizes for various Genesys products.